 ESLA is the umbrella organisation for speech and language therapy (SLT) and logopedists associations across Europe.
 They currently have 31 member associations, representing over 50,000 SLT professionals.

-This amended agreement came into effect on 1st of January 2018.
+This amended agreement came into effect on 2nd May 2022.
 If applying for membership of an association who has signed the agreement, IASLT full members may apply through the MRA process.
 All other membership categories must apply through the associations ‘standard route’.

-The MRA route is open to full members of IASLT who have one full year of continuous full membership.
+The MRA route is open to full members of IASLT who hold current membership and who have held continuous full membership for the previous 12 months.
 IASLT members should contact the professional body of interest directly regarding individual requirements for recognition in that association.